Kirk Hammett: Guitars

 On the 25th anniversary of Metallica's debut album Kill 'Em All, Hammett appears on the cover of Feb.
 2008's Guitar World sporting his new custom ESP.
 This model is the KH20, the 20th anniversary model from ESP.

-In 2014, Hammett purchased the 1959 Les Paul formerly used by Gary Moore and Peter Green; using it on tour as of 2015 when playing a cover of Thin Lizzy's version of "Whiskey in the Jar".
+In 2014, Hammett purchased "Greeny", a 1959 Les Paul formerly used by Gary Moore and Peter Green; using it on tour as of 2015 when playing a cover of Thin Lizzy's version of "Whiskey in the Jar".

 Amplifiers and cabinets

 Throughout Metallica's career, Hammett has used a range of different amplifiers.
 For the first two albums, he used Marshall amplifiers and cabinets, with occasional effects.
 For the recording of Metallica's third album, Master of Puppets (1986), he and James Hetfield bought a Mesa/Boogie MarkIIC+ amplifier, and used Mesa/Boogie Dual Rectifier heads.
 Even when he made his move to Randall Amplifiers in 2007, he still used Mesa/Boogie amplifiers in his setup, and still does to this day.
-He currently uses two rackmounted Dual Rectifier 2-channel heads in tandem with his Randalls.
+He currently uses two rack-mounted Dual Rectifier 2-channel heads in tandem with his Randalls.

 In September 2007, Randall Amplifiers announced a partnership with Hammett to design a line of signature amplifiers, heads, combos and preamp modules.

 In December 2011, it was announced by Fortin Amps that they would team up with Randall to start a new line of tube amplifiers based on the Fortin Meathead amplifier.
 Hammett is currently using a prototype of the amplifier that he used for the Big 4 show at Yankee Stadium and for all of the shows in India and Asia, and was recently sent a second prototype.